Company: Opportunity Finance Network

 Location: Washington, DC

 OFN is a leading national network of CDFIs headquartered in Washington, D.C.
-In pursuit of our mission to align capital with social, economic, and political justice, OFN supports its 360+ member CDFIs to drive transformational change in financially underserved rural, urban, and Native communities nationwide.
+In pursuit of our mission to align capital with social, economic, climate, and political justice, OFN supports its 400+ member CDFIs to drive transformational change in underinvested rural, urban, and Native communities nationwide.
 We help money flow to people and places where traditional finance doesn’t reach.
-As a financial intermediary, OFN secures private capital for CDFIs through strategic partnerships with leading corporations such as Google and Twitter, mainstream financial institutions such as Bank of America and Wells Fargo, and philanthropic organizations such as the John D. and Catherine T. MacArthur Foundation and the Robert Wood Johnson Foundation.
+As a financial intermediary, OFN secures private capital for CDFIs through strategic partnerships with leading corporations such as Google and Twitter (now X), mainstream financial institutions such as Bank of America and Wells Fargo, and philanthropic organizations such as the John D. and Catherine T. MacArthur Foundation and the Robert Wood Johnson Foundation.

 OFN builds the strength of its membership and other CDFIs through financial products and services, events, training, research, policy advocacy, and visibility.
-Currently, OFN has an on-balance sheet loan portfolio of $150 million and manages capital on-and off-balance sheets of nearly $1 billion, and has plans to bring an additional $1 billion in new private capital to the industry.
+Currently, OFN has an on-balance sheet loan portfolio of almost $190 million, manages capital on and off-balance sheets of over a $1 billion, and has plans to bring an additional $1 billion in new private capital to the industry.

 People who work at OFN come from a variety of professional and academic backgrounds.
 If you:

-- Have a passion for the mission and true believer in our core purpose
+- Have a passion for the mission and are a true believer in our core purpose.

-- Have courage to be a fearless advocate who is confident and resilient in our fight to drive capital into low-income and low-wealth communities
+- Have courage to be a fearless advocate who is confident and resilient in our fight to drive capital into low-income communities.

-- Are a smart, quick seekers of knowledge who thrive on creating and developing new strategies, products, and programs for increasing capital to communities we serve
+- Are smart, quick seeker of knowledge who thrives on creating and developing new strategies, products, and programs for increasing capital to communities we serve.

-- Desire to be a collaborative team player who possesses humility and a willingness to lean in to support all areas of our work
+- Desire to be a collaborative team player who possesses humility and a willingness to lean into all areas of our work.

 Come be a part of our growing diverse, highly committed, skilled, and collaborative staff.
 At OFN, we are dedicated to building a diverse, inclusive workplace, so if you are excited about this role but your experience does not align perfectly with every qualification, we encourage you to apply nonetheless.
 You may be the right candidate for this or other roles.